mvdhout1992/Red-Alert-Map-Archiving-Project/README.md

 Every map has it's own folder containing the following files:

 A .MPR file: This is the actual map file.
-author.txt: If available this file file exists and contains the author's description/comments on the map.
-description.txt: Contains a description of the map featuring info such as map name, size, modifications done to game settings etc..
+author.txt: If available this file exists and contains the author's description/comments for this map. description.txt: Contains a description of the map featuring info such as map name, size, modifications done to game settings etc..
 mappreview.gif: An image showing how the map looks like, taken from a shot of the RAED map editor.